sheeran/octoblog/source/_posts/2013-07-24-racism-in-florida.markdown

 categories: [elsewhere, politics]
 ---

-When George Zimmerman was found innocent, there was much consternation regarding the case Marissa Alexander being sentenced to 20 years in prison for "firing warning shots."
+When George Zimmerman was found innocent, there was much consternation regarding the case of Marissa Alexander being sentenced to 20 years in prison for "firing warning shots."

 Well, the (murky) [details][1] of that case are not quite so indicative of institutional racism in Florida that some would have you believe.